gatblau/onix/rem/docker/readme.md

 ### Start services

-In a host with docker and docker-compose installed:
+In a host with Docker and Docker Compose installed:

 ```bash
 $ sh up.sh